AnnaKu32/thm-rooms/OhSINT/README.md

-On start you only have one image:
+At the start you only have one image:

 ![image](https://github.com/user-attachments/assets/db3ea267-ad00-4e40-b1ca-5c19787aa1bc)

-To extract detailed metadata from the image you can use tools like [exiftool](https://exif.tools/)
+To extract detailed metadata from the image, you can use tools like [exiftool](https://exif.tools/)

 <span style="line-height:0.5;">&nbsp;</span>